brainstem-org/brainstem_support/docs/datamodel/stem/project.md

 ## Permissions

-Projects define the overall permissions level for subjects, datasets, collections, and modules.
+Projects define the overall permissions level for subjects, sessions, collections, and modules.
 You manage permissions through the management tab, where you can assign individual users and groups access levels to a project.

 Projects have four permission levels: membership (read access), change permissions, managers, and owners.
 For more information on permissions, please visit the permissions page.